kecheng55/kecheng/content/publication/acssensor/index.md

 ---
-title: 'De novo designed self-assembling rhodamine probe for real-time, long-term and quantitative live-cell nanoscopy'
+title: 'Universal strategy to develop fluorogenic probes for kysine deacylase/demethylase activity and application in discriminating demethylation states'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Wenyu Wei
   - Jie Zhang
+  - Zhiqiang Xu
-  - Heng Shi
+  - Zhiyang Liu
   - Chen Huang
-  - Le Mei
-  - Qiang Guo
   - admin
-  - Pingzhou Wu
-  - Dan Su
-  - Qingxin Chen
-  - Shenglong Gan
+  - Lingkuan Meng
-  - Cecilia Ka Wing Chan
-  - Jiahai Shi
+  - Yudai Matsuda
-  - Jian Lin Chen
-  - Chung Hang Jonathan Choi
-  - Shao Q. Yao
-  - Xian-Kai Chen
+  - Quan Hao
-  - Ben Zhong Tang
-  - Jufang He
+  - Huatang Zhang
   - Hongyan Sun

-date: '2023-02-06'
+date: '2023-01-05'
-doi: 10.1021/acsnano.2c10467
+doi: 10.1021/acssensors.2c01345

 # Schedule page publish date (NOT publication's date).
-publishDate: '2023-02-06T00:00:00Z'
+publishDate: '2023-01-05T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;